MicrosoftDocs/cpp-docs/docs/mfc/reference/creating-an-mfc-application.md

 For more information, see [Creating a forms-based MFC application](creating-a-forms-based-mfc-application.md).

 :::image type="complex" source="media/mfc-app-wizard.png" alt-text="Screenshot of the MFC Application wizard in Visual Studios 2022.":::
-The dialog shows options for the application type which is set to single document.
+The dialog shows options for the application type, which is set to single document.
 Application type options include tabbed documents, which is checked, and document/view architecture support, which is checked.
-There are other options for project style, resource language, and so on that are set to their default values.
+There are other options for project style, resource language, and so on, that are set to their default values.
 :::image-end:::

 ## To create an MFC console application